 BUILDING THE BOUDOIR LOUNGE

 Having built a thriving business rooted in female empowerment and the influence of art, it comes as no surprise that Aroha McKaig, owner and photographer behind The Boudoir Lounge by Hartistree, is continuously fulfilled by her entrepreneurial pursuit.
-A hub of creativity, innovation and positivity, McKaig’s London studio has been a source of inspiration not only for her team of artists but also for the women
+A hub of creativity, innovation and positivity, McKaig’s London studio has been a source of inspiration not only for her team of artists but also for the women she photographs.

 At the age of 28, New Zealand born McKaig made the life-changing decision to leave behind an established career in the Australian hospitality industry, choosing instead to attend Brisbane College of Photography and Art.
 Upon receiving her diploma in Professional Photography, McKaig commenced her journey as an international entrepreneur, purchasing a franchise photography business before opening her own studio.

 While the business was thriving and clientele was growing quickly, the company’s rural location allowed for only a limited spectrum of projects, most of which revolved around wedding, family, maternity and newborn photography.
 Despite her success, McKaig couldn’t help but feel as though something was missing; a yearning to explore more artistic ventures fuelled her thoughts, stimulating her entrepreneurial spirit and encouraging a search for something more.